GeoffCox/geoffcox.github.io/README.md

 As of 01/2019 I'm refactoring a lot of my previous posts and projects, so your patience is appreciated.

 # Code Locality
 I organize my code within files a little differently than most developers.
-By following the computer science principle of code locality I dramatically improve the readability and maintainability of my code.
+By following the computer science principle of code locality I dramatically improve readability, maintainability, and editing speed.
 [Read more](/Locality)